alexpeterhall/quotes/quotes.md

 "A tremendous amount of work and preparation goes into becoming an overnight success." - Unknown "Concentrate all your thoughts upon the work at hand.
 The sun's rays do not burn until brought to a focus." - Alexander Graham Bell, inventor (3 Mar 1847-1922)
 "Don’t aim at success—the more you aim at it and make it a target, the more you are going to miss it.
 For success, like happiness, cannot be pursued; it must ensue, and it only does so as the unintended side-effect of one’s dedication." - Viktor Frankl
 "Recently, I was asked if I was going to fire an employee who made a mistake that cost the company $600,000.
 No, I replied, I just spent $600,000 training him.
-Why would I want somebody to hire his experience?" -Thomas J. Watson, Chairman and CEO of IBM (17 Feb 1874-1956)
+Why would I want somebody to hire his experience?" - Thomas J. Watson, Chairman and CEO of IBM (17 Feb 1874-1956)
 "A career is wonderful, but you can't curl up with it on a cold night." - Marilyn Monroe, actress (1 Jun 1926-1962)

 ## Politics